-Myanmar’s second largest city and its last royal capital, Mandalay is home to the rebuilt Mandalay Palace; the original, destroyed during WWII, was home to then-Burma’s last monarchy.
+Myanmar’s second-largest city and its last royal capital, Mandalay is home to the rebuilt Mandalay Palace; the original, destroyed during WWII, was home to then-Burma’s last monarchy.
 Downtown Mandalay is heavy on the concrete and urban sprawl; unlike Yangon, it looks nothing like it did when it was part British Burma.
-Mandalay is laid out on a grid, and from 35th St. north to the citadel walls can be easily traversed
+Mandalay is laid out on a grid, and from 35th Street north to the citadel walls can be easily traversed

 on foot or by bicycle.
-Mandalay offers a sharp contrast to Yangon and is interesting taken from both a historical and an urban planning point of view.
+Mandalay offers a sharp contrast to Yangon and is interesting taken from both a historical and an urban-planning point of view.
 A further juxtaposition to the big, dusty city is its nearby hill station Pyin U Lwin (née Maymo).
 Here is where Upper Burma’s strongest colonial legacy lies, in the form of manicured gardens, horse-drawn carriages, and homes straight out of the English countryside.